Jofralso/hitchhikers-guide-to-developing/README.md

 ## Hardware Platforms

-Available hardware is documented in the `hardware-platforms/` submodule (to be created).
+Available hardware documentation will be added to the repository.

 ## Support the Guide